mattangeli/MLCD-Machine-Learning-Covid-Dynamics/README.md

 # SAIVR-ML-modeling-COVID19
-A machine learning based engine to solve the Susceptible-Asymptomatic-Infected-Vaccinated-Removed model
+A machine learning based engine to solve the Susceptible-Asymptomatic-Infected-Vaccinated-Removed model of the Covid-19 pandemic.

 ## Quick compile guide